Nick-Damico/Proj.-7-Interactive-Video-Player/README.md

 # Demo

-Feel free test out the video player using the link under **Project Link**, interact with the controls, and test out the transcript synchronization.
+Feel free to test out the video player using the link under **Project Link**, interact with the controls, and test out the transcript synchronization.

 For any inquiries or feedback, please reach out via the provided contact email.